How the Licensing Relationship Works

 A Defined Industry Focus

 Licensees must operate within a clear, established sector — healthcare, finance, engineering, professional services, or another defined domain.
-Sector depth strengthens the impact of every programme delivered and ensures relevance to the people going through it.
+In-depth sector knowledge strengthens the impact of every programme offered and ensures relevance to the people going through it.

 02